KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Researchers are rapidly aggregating the experimental data needed for WC modeling into repositories (Table S5).
 This includes specialized repositories for individual types of data such as ECMDB :cite:`sajed2016ecmdb` and YMDB :cite:`ramirez2017ymdb` for metabolite concentrations; ArrayExpress :cite:`kolesnikov2015arrayexpress` and the Gene Expression Omnibus :cite:`clough2016gene` (GEO) for RNA abundances; PaxDb :cite:`wang2015version` for protein abundances; BiGG :cite:`king2015bigg` for metabolic reactions, and SABIO-RK for kinetic parameters :cite:`wittig2012sabio`, as well as general purpose repositories such as FigShare :cite:`figshare2017`, SimTk :cite:`simtk2017`, and Zenodo :cite:`zenodo2017`.

+Some researchers are making the data in these repositories more accessible by providing common interfaces to multiple repositories such as BioMart :cite:`smedley2015biomart`, BioServices :cite:`cokelaer2013bioservices`, and Intermine :cite:`kalderimis2014intermine`.

-Some researchers are making the data in these repositories more accessible by standardizing and integrating the data into meta-databases.
+Other researchers are making the data in these repositories more accessible by integrating the data into meta-databases.
 For example, KEGG contains a variety of information about metabolites, proteins, reactions, and pathways :cite:`kanehisa2017kegg`; Pathway Commons contains extensive information about protein-protein interactions and pathways :cite:`cerami2010pathway`; and UniProt contains a multitude of information about proteins :cite:`uniprot2017uniprot`.

 In addition, some researchers are integrating information about individual organisms into PGDBs such as the BioCyc family of databases :cite:`caspi2016metacyc,keseler2017ecocyc`.
 These databases contain a wide range of information including the stoichiometries of individual reactions, the compositions of individual protein complexes, and the genes regulated by individual transcription factors.
 Because PGDBs already contain integrated data about a single organism, PGDBs could readily be leveraged to build WC models.
 In fact, Latendresse developed MetaFlux to build constraint-based models of metabolism from EcoCyc :cite:`latendresse2012construction`.